thireka07/Weather-App/README.md

 - Wind speed.

 **Error Handling:** If the city is not found, or if there's an issue fetching the data, the app will display a relevant error message.

-**Weather Description:** A description of the current weather (e.g., "Sunny", "Cloudy", "Rainy") will be shown.

 # Troubleshooting